check-face/checkface/README.md

 You can override the connection string using the environment variable.

 If using docker, note that you can't use docker-compose with nvidia GPUs.
 The compose file is only for reference.
 You will have to manually connect the checkface server to mongodb using a docker network.

+#### Image encoding
+Image encoding is currently done with a seperate internal API based on open source repos.
+We plan on merging it into one process rather than as a seperate container if possible.
+In the mean time, feel free to contact us or open an issue if you would like more information on how we currently do it.

 ### Project Webpage